yizimi-yuanxin/Verilog_Formatter/README.md

                         and debug for last code
     r7: 2021.11.08 litianhao add the assign align and format of assign's formula and debug for code of table module
+    r8: 2022.03.31 litianhao optimize the details of formatter

 ### work to be done: